Proposal for creating spatial superposition of a large mass in a RF trap: Introduction

-In this paper, we focus on electromagnetically trapped charged systems, where a large electric dipole moment or a large number of charges on the test mass can be used to cool the system in three degrees of freedom~\cite{Dania2021cooling,Barker:2023}, and near the motional ground state for optically trapped nanoparticles~\cite{delic2020cooling}.
+In this paper, we focus on electromagnetically trapped charged systems, where a large electric dipole moment or a large number of charges on the test mass can be used to cool the system in three degrees of freedom~\cite{Dania2021cooling,Barker:2023,martinetz2021electric}, and near the motional ground state for optically trapped nanoparticles~\cite{delic2020cooling,troyer2025quantum}.
 Creating large coherent cat states has been an active research area in the ion trapping community since the '90s, both in single or multiple Paul/Penning traps~\cite{monroe_schrodinger_1996,schmidt2003realization,johnson_ultrafast_2017}.
 The internal structure of the atomic particle can be manipulated with a series of laser pulses.
 After preparing a superposition of internal states, these laser pulses can be used to give the atomic particle a state-dependent kick and thus create a spatial superposition.
-As particles increase in size, their internal structure becomes more complicated and, consequently, the direct application of these methods to large masses becomes challenging~\cite{arrangoiz2019resolving}.
-Inspired by recent work recent work~\cite{bykov2024nanoparticle}, our proposal is based on a scheme where an ion and the nanoparticle are co-trapped in a dual frequency Paul trap.
-One can first prepare a spatial superposition of the ion with standard methods, then let it induce a correlated displacement the nanoparticle via their mutual distance-dependent interaction.
+As particles increase in size, their internal structure becomes more complicated and, consequently, the direct application of these methods to large masses, i.e. dielectric media, becomes challenging~\cite{arrangoiz2019resolving}.
+Inspired by recent work~\cite{bykov2024nanoparticle}, our proposal is based on a scheme where an ion and the nanoparticle are co-trapped in a dual frequency Paul trap.
+One can first prepare a spatial superposition of the ion with standard methods, then let it induce a correlated displacement of the nanoparticle via their mutual distance-dependent interaction.
 This approach avoids the problem of accessing the nanoparticle internal energy structure, while still having the cooling advantage of a charged nanoparticle.
-This methodology is similar to the phonon-induced displacements in nanomechanical resonators such as in ref.~\cite{Pathak2017}.
+This methodology is similar to the phonon-induced displacements in nanomechanical resonators such as in ref.~\cite{Pathak2017}, the hybrid optical-electromagnetic trap for an atom-nanoparticle systems such as in ref.~\cite{torovs2021creating}, and the nanoparticle coupled to a superconducting qubit in a different geometry Paul trap such as in ref.~\cite{martinetz2020quantum}.
+Like the latter setup, this work avoids the dominant decoherence channel sourced by optical fields.
+Compared to schemes using grating interferometry~\cite{pedalino2025probing,bateman2014near}, this setup is not limited by a set interaction (e.g. Talbot) time.